cayleygraph/cayley/docs/Container.md

 ## Running with default configuration

-Container is configured to serve 30kmoviedata with BoltDB as a backend.
+Container is configured to use BoltDB as a backend by default.

 ```
 docker run -p 64210:64210 -d quay.io/cayleygraph/cayley
 ```

-Database will be available at http://localhost:64210.
+New database will be available at http://localhost:64210.

 ## Custom configuration